 In addition to the student assessment, students complete a questionnaire about their

-Information is also collected from eighth-grade students' teachers and schools.
+Information is also collected from 8th-grade students' teachers and schools.
 Teachers complete a questionnaire to collect information on their

 In each school, the ICT coordinator completes a questionnaire about ICT resources in the school and the policies and practices that make use of those resources to support learning.
 In addition, principals complete a questionnaire to collect information on school characteristics and broad policies, procedures, and priorities for ICT in the school.